tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 PTW's talent made an appearance in Young Multi's [video][young-multi-ak47] for the song "AK47".
 The video features Pawłowski giving a pep-talk to Multi and his band, as well as scenes of PTW wrestlers hitting their moves in the ring, intercut with clips of the band.
-Pawłowski is credited as the director of fighting scenes, which were recorded in Kozłów, where their new [Performance Center](#post-ryucon-new-venue) is located.
+Pawłowski is credited as the director of fighting scenes, which were recorded in Kozłów, where their new [Performance Center](#Post-Ryucon-New-venue-PTW-back-on-track) is located.
 Shown in the video are [Puncher](@/w/puncher.md), [Spartan](@/w/spartan.md), Miyagi Shida and [Diana Strong](@/w/diana-strong.md).
+In August 2024, PTW launched their new show, "Czas na Wrestling" ("Time for Wrestling") on a local Silesian TV station, TVT.
+It is hosted by Pawłowski, who typically interviews a single PTW roster/personnel member, talking various wrestling/PTW related topics and plugging future shows.
+Some of the episodes are hosted by TVT on their [webpage](https://telewizjatvt.pl/?s=czas+na+wrestling)

 ## Internet presence